onetoneisme/blackjack/units_refactored/CF for DevOps engineers/Advanced/001_Create BOSH release/03_Update the router spec.md

 ### Update the router spec

-Edit the following file `jobs/router/spec` and add the following content to it
+Open the file `jobs/router/spec` in a text editor and add the following content to it:

 ```yaml
 ---